erinbryant/HobbyCrashOut/README.md

 +Ideas
   change background color of your page; cam do a color or hexcode for color "Crashout about your hobby today!"

+Only change to the website would be a new page and a new hyperlink in the users page